-General Description

-Engine Mounting

-Engine Dismantling

-Cylinder Head Removal

-Grinding-in Valves

-Reassembling Valves

-Tappet Adjustment

-Timing Dismantling

-Cooling

-Water Pump

-Engine Lubrication

-General description of the Engine.-In order that the owner may become familiar with all the details of the power unit, illustrations have been prepared showing both sides of the complete engine unit suitably lettered to indicate the various parts.
+General Description Engine Mounting Engine Dismantling Cylinder Head Removal Grinding-in Valves Reassembling Valves Tappet Adjustment Timing Dismantling Cooling Water Pump Engine Lubrication General description of the Engine.-In order that the owner may become familiar with all the details of the power unit, illustrations have been prepared showing both sides of the complete engine unit suitably lettered to indicate the various parts.
 More detailed instruction will subsequently be given concerning distributor and dynamo.
-Illustration No. 16 shows the sump or oil container of the engine and its drain plug, which consists of a brass nut having a square hole.
+Illustration No. 17 shows the sump or oil container of the engine and its drain plug, which consists of a brass nut having a square hole.
 A special tool is provided in the kit to remove this drain plug.
-It will be seen in Illustration No. 17 that there are return oil feed pipes from the front and rear end of the cylinder head.
+It will be seen in Illustration No. 17 that there are 3 return oil feed pipes, from the centre and the front and rear ends of the cylinder head.
 The tap on the cylinder block for emptying the water jacket when it is desired to empty the entire water system can be seen also.
 This tap should always be used in frosty weather when draining out the water.

-The near-side of the engine illustration shows the front extension on the extreme left of the illustration which acts for the dual purpose of starting handle bracket and radiator support as well as front engine bearer.
+The engine illustration No 16 shows the front extension on the extreme left of the illustration which acts for the dual purpose of starting handle bracket and radiator support as well as front engine bearer.

-The water inlet pipe to the cylinder block is also visible.
+The water inlet and outlet pipes to and from the cylinder block are also visible.